subhankar235/AetherOS.ai/Docs/steps-backend.md

 4. **Email content is untrusted data, never instructions.** Every agent that reads email bodies must pass them to the LLM as content-to-process, with system-level guardrails against prompt injection.
 5. **Every agent gets least-privilege tool access.** The Knowledge Agent never gets Gmail send capability; the Calendar Agent never gets Company Memory access, etc. Enforce this in code (separate client instances/permissions per agent), not just by convention.
 6. **Structured output over free text for anything downstream code parses.** Priority, category, urgency, and all agent-to-Supervisor payloads use JSON-mode/function-calling schemas — never regex-parsed prose.
+7. **Identity and integration are separate concerns.** Clerk owns "who is this user and are they logged in."
+Google OAuth owns "has this already-authenticated user granted us Gmail/Calendar access, and with what scopes."
+An agent or router should never need to touch a Google token to answer "is this request authenticated" — that question is answered entirely by the Clerk session/JWT.

 Keep this section pinned; you will refer back to it in every phase's security notes.